cs4241-21a/a2-shortstack/README.md

         submitted: "2021-09-02T15:57:01.040Z"
       ```
     - To create a message, a user provides their username and the message content.
 The server automatically assigns a UUIDv4 id (via [uuid](https://www.npmjs.com/package/uuid)) and submission time (via [luxon](https://www.npmjs.com/package/luxon)) to the object.
 Lastly, the `admin` field is derived based on if the username equals "Paradoxdotexe" or not (my username).
     - Message data is stored in `data.json` and can be easily retrieved through the `/results` GET endpoint.
+The website displays each message's username and content along with the submitted time converted to a human-readable format.
+If the message is from an admin, it is colored purple to indicate so.
 * **Account Authentication**: Implemented [bcrypt](https://www.npmjs.com/package/bcrypt) for creating a hash table for account password verification.
     - I used **bcrypt** to salt and hash plaintext passwords for secure storage in a hash table located at `hashes.json`.
     - I added a `/authenticate` POST endpoint that can be used to create a new account or login to an existing one.
 In both cases, success returns the user's hash and failure returns a *401 Unauthorized Error*.